vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mdo.md

 ### Threat intelligence in Defender for Office 365 Plan 2

-The following subsections describe the features that are available in the **Investigation & response** node in the Defender portal in organizations with Defender for Office 365 Plan 2.
+The following subsections describe the features that are available in the **Threat intelligence** node in the Defender portal in organizations with Defender for Office 365 Plan 2.

 :::image type="content" source="media/m365d-threat-intelligence-nav.png" alt-text="A screenshot showing the expanded Threat intelligence node in the Defender portal." lightbox="media/m365d-threat-intelligence-nav.png":::